Addiction Psychiatry

 Ready to Begin Your Recovery?

 Addiction is treatable.
 You don't have to do this alone.
-Schedule a confidential consultation with Dr. Lazarevic today.
+Schedule a confidential consultation with Dr. Lazarevic and Dr. Cohen today.

 All consultations are confidential.
 We don't judge—we help.